AlexanderArvidsson/garrysmod-MetaAddons/MoneyClickers/README.md

-# MoneyClickers
+# Money Clickers
 A unique printer addon for DarkRP
-Buy it on ScriptFodder: https://scriptfodder.com/scripts/view/2442
+Buy it on Gmodstore: https://gmodstore.com/scripts/view/2442